Skip to content

 • The most in-demand digital skills were for general workforce tasks.
 Consistent with 2019, the most common digital skill is Microsoft Office Suite (Excel, Word, Access) by a vast margin, in over 20 percent of job postings.

 • Demand for artificial intelligence skills is growing, though still remains a relatively small part of overall skills demand.
-The proportion of job postings requiring AI skills grew from approximately 0.6% in early 2023 to 1.7% in September 2023.
+The proportion of job postings requiring AI skills grew from approximately 0.6% in early 2023 to 0.9% by the end of the year.
 Other digital skills with significant growth in job posting occurrences included e-charting software in health care, and general workforce skills associated with remote work.

 • Employers are seeking hybrid (digital and non-digital) skills.
 Reinforcing the findings of the 2019 study, this analysis revealed the complementarity of digital and non-digital skills.
 A number of these hybrid skills — teamwork, communication, interpersonal and leadership skills — are transversal and commonly in demand across all or most of the digital skills sub-clusters, though they vary depending on the specific occupational profile.